Nearly order from quantum disorder phenomena and its observation in a bosonic quantum anomalous Hall system

 The standard scaling shows the roton gap should scale as $ \Delta_R \sim |h-h_c |^{z \nu} \sim |h-h_c| $ which is consistent with our specific calculations shown above.
-The specific heat should scale as $ C_v \sim T^{d/z} \sim T $.
-Our specific calculations show that the specific heat in the spin sector $C_\text{spin}=\frac{\pi^3}{3v^2}T$ which is consistent with the scaling analysis.
-Applying the scaling result for the $ U(1) $ conserved quantity in \cite{z2} to the order parameter leads to:
+The specific heat should scale as $ C_R \sim T^{d/z} \sim T $.
+Our specific calculations show that the specific heat due to the roton in the spin sector is $C_\text{R}=\frac{\pi^3}{3v^2}T$.
+Applying the scaling result for the $ U(1) $ conserved quantity in \cite{z2} to the order parameter leads to :

-where $m=1/(2v^2)=t_0/(2t_0^2-t_\text{so}^2)$ and $\Lambda$ is a momentum upper cutoff.
+where $m=1/(2v^2)=t_0/(2t_0^2-t_\text{so}^2)$ and $\Lambda$ is a momentum upper cutoff \cite{RGflow}.

-Despite the QCP is in the same universality class as that of the zero density SF to Mott transition, the two phases on the two sides are very much different than the SF and Mott.
-In the CAFM, there is $ \cos 4 \phi $ clock term in Eq.\ref{eq:newL} which is dangerously irrelevant near the QCP: it is irrelevant near the QCP, but controls the quantum phase $ h < h_c $.
-It leads to the CAFM phase, breaks the presumably $ U(1) $ symmetry to the joint $ C_4 $ symmetry and also opens a gap to the roton mode.
-There is a melting transition $ T_M $ above the CAFM phase ( Fig.\ref{QCP} ).
-The universality class of melting process belongs to 2D $q=4$ state clock transition \cite{clock4}.
+Obviously, due to the non-linearities in Eq.\ref{blqh} and \ref{critical2}, the system shows quantum chaos \cite{SY,Kit,sun} in the QC regime.
+The quantum information scrambling encoded in the spinor boson out of time ordered correlation function (OTOC):